AravindBethapudi/Meeting-Minutes-Generator/README.md

   - **Summary:**
     A concise overview of the meeting objectives, discussions, and conclusions.
   - **Attendees and Speakers:**
-    A list of key participants. *(Note: Speaker diarization is not implemented in this version.)*
+    A list of key participants (speaker diarization is not implemented in this version).
   - **Sentiments:**
     Analysis of the overall sentiment and emotion expressed during the meeting.
   - **Key Takeaways:**